-The customer onboarding process involves an exchange of sensitive information back and forth between the customers and credit department.
+The customer onboarding process involves an exchange of sensitive information back and forth between the customers and the credit department.
 The process is prone to breakdowns due to correspondence issues such as lost documents, missing information, missed out emails and phone calls, misinterpreted details, management sign-off, and much more.
 This results in dissatisfied customers and undue delays in application review.
 The turnaround time of customer credit review can make the difference between closing and losing the deal.
 At the same time, accurate decisions cannot be a trade-off for faster review.
 Due time and diligence need to be invested in analyzing the applications and conducting thorough background validation.

-The objective of the credit application workflow is to eliminate the convoluted process and time consuming work of onboarding new customers, accelerate the approval of new customers, and improve compliance while reducing related overhead costs.
-One way that companies could differentiate themselves is by adopting tools like online credit application, standardized credit scoring rules, and e-signatures.
-The old days of turning in paper applications and then waiting for mail or a phone call to arrive with the decision of whether credit would be offered or not are gone.
+The objective of the credit application workflow is to eliminate the convoluted process and time-consuming work of onboarding new customers, accelerate the approval of new customers, and improve compliance while reducing related overhead costs.
+One way that companies could differentiate themselves is by adopting tools like online credit applications, standardized credit scoring rules, and e-signatures.
+The old days of turning in paper applications and then waiting for the mail or a phone call to arrive with the decision of whether credit would be offered or not are gone.
 E-processing simplifies things for creditors and customers while reducing the amount of paperwork customers are responsible for, attracting more applicants overall.

 An order amount exceeding the discretionary credit limit of the customer is one of the most common reasons for a trade order getting blocked and not released to fulfillment.
-The blocked order workflow manages the process flow of resolving blocked orders by expediting due checks, approvals, and collaboration involved in the following sub-processes:
+The blocked order workflow manages the process flow of resolving blocked orders by expediting due to checks, approvals, and collaboration involved in the following sub-processes:

 One of the major challenges that the team faces in speeding the resolution of blocked order cases is the time lag in getting information from the order management system.
 In the absence of real-time information flowing in from the system, the credit department is in a constant race against time in processing and reviewing these orders.
 What adds to the complexity of the situation is the lack of backup data and order statuses at the analyst’s disposal.
-Customer experience also takes a hit when the customer calls to get an update and customer service agents need to cherry pick order statuses from all of the different systems to give a straight answer.
+Customer experience also takes a hit when the customer calls to get an update and customer service agents to need to cherry-pick order statuses from all of the different systems to give a straight answer.

 Blocked order workflows eliminate the time lag in information relay between departments.
-Expeditious order release is facilitated through a one-stop shop for all of the analysis data and electronic collaboration for approvals and e-signatures.
-The best performing companies are also able to enhance post-sale experiences by providing customer service representatives with the tools to effortlessly locate past orders, payments, and items based on any given order attribute – all with a few clicks.
+Expeditious order release is facilitated through a one-stop-shop for all of the analysis data and electronic collaboration for approvals and e-signatures.
+The best-performing companies are also able to enhance post-sale experiences by providing customer service representatives with the tools to effortlessly locate past orders, payments, and items based on any given order attribute – all with a few clicks.